vultr/vultr-mdtk/README.md

 ## How to Install with Visual Studio Code

-See [install-vscode.md](https://github.com/vultr/vultr-mdtk/blob/master/install-vscode.md) for code-server installation instructions.
+See [install-vscode.md](https://github.com/vultr/vultr-mdtk/blob/master/install-vscode.md) for installation instructions.

 ## How to Install with code-server

-See [install-code-server.md](https://github.com/vultr/vultr-mdtk/blob/master/install-code-server.md) for code-server installation instructions.
+See [install-code-server.md](https://github.com/vultr/vultr-mdtk/blob/master/install-code-server.md) for installation instructions.

 ## Key Project Files